jdbctemplatemapper/jdbctemplatemapper/README.md

     return new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);
   }

- // Access a table in another schema (The connection should have the appropriate privileges)
+ // To access a table in another schema (The connection should have the appropriate privileges)
  @Table(name="product", schema="someotherschema")
   class Product {...}